Bearspaw Christian School

-Bearspaw Christian School (BCS) is a non-denominational, private Christian school for Junior Kindergarten to Grade 12.
-BCS is located in the northwest corner of Calgary, Alberta with an enrolment of 720+ students.
+Bearspaw Christian School (BCS) is a non-denominational, private Christian school for Kindergarten to Grade 12.
+BCS is located in the northwest corner of Calgary, Alberta with an enrolment of 800+ students.

 BCS is accredited by Alberta Education and is affiliated with the Association of Christian Schools International (ACSI), the Association of Independent Schools and Colleges of Alberta (AISCA), and the Independent Schools' Athletic Association (ISAA).